-Once you've created the project go to the project's Files page.
-The following files will be used as part of this demo:
+Once you've created the project, go to the project's Files page.
+The following files are used for the demo:

 - cdsw-build.sh-A custom build script used for models and experiments.
-This will pip install our dependencies, primarily the scikit-learn library. - fit.py A model training example to be run as an experiment.
+Pip installs our dependencies, primarily the scikit-learn library. - fit.py A model training example to be run as an experiment.
 Generates the model.pkl file that contains the fitted parameters of our model. - predict.py A sample function to be deployed as a model.
 Uses model.pkl produced by fit.py to make predictions about petal width.